-Cleanrooms are facilities where the cleanest possible conditions are required for industrial production or research.
-Cleanrooms are essential in micro and nano technology production as they are designed to maximize production rates and yields for environmental sensitive materials (microelectronics) and processes (wafer fabrication) .
-Therefore, cleanroom airborne molecular contaminant (AMC) monitoring is of high importance.
+Cleanrooms are facilities where the purest environmental conditions are required for industrial production or research.
+Cleanrooms design aims to maximize production rates and yields for sensitive materials (microelectronics) and processes (wafer fabrication) .
+To meet stringent requirements, fast and sensitive monitoring of airborne molecular contaminants (AMCs) is essential.

-Over the years, the need for a high degree of cleanliness in the semiconductor industry has generated the classification of cleanrooms by the ISO 14644-1 standards in classes that range from ISO 1 to ISO 9 according to the number and size of particles permitted per volume of air.
-Hence, measuring airborne particle precursors becomes critical to ensure high production rates and yields.
+The need for a high degree of cleanliness in fabs has forced adoption for industry standards.
+The adopted ISO 14644-1 standards range from ISO 1 to ISO 9 compliance, according to the quantity and size of particles permitted per volume of air.

 Experimental Set Up

-A Vocus CI-TOF was used for monitoring two cleanrooms ISO 6 and ISO 8 in a microtechnology facility.
-In each cleanroom, air samples were taken from two different points, making a total of four sampling points as exemplified in Figure 1.
+A ClearFab AMC Monitor was placed in two fab cleanrooms meeting ISO 6 and ISO 8 respectively.
+In each cleanroom, direct air samples were taken from two different points, making a total of four sampling points as shown in Figure 1.

 Cleanroom AMC Monitoring Results

-The high versatility and sensitivity of the Vocus CI-TOF allows monitoring different categories of AMCs simultaneously.
+The versatility and sensitivity of ClearFab AMC Monitors allows for the simultaneous monitoring of different AMC categories.
 Figure 3 shows the spectrum captured in sampling point B with some molecules that exemplified the detection.

 - Den et.al., Journal of The Electrochemical Society 153(2):G149-G159, 2005, DOI:10.1149/1.2147286